Aston University Medical School offers a “patient-centered” curriculum, using a range of teaching methods, including:

 Aston Medical School requires you to complete the UCAT in the same year in which you apply.
 As the UCAT can only be taken once per year, this means you will not have an opportunity to resit the exam, should you not pass or score as highly as you’d like.
 Therefore, it’s essential that you prepare well for the exam!

-To help you to do this, there’s our adaptive question bank, which uses artificial intelligence to carefully select questions based on your individual strengths and weaknesses within the syllabus.
+To help you to do this, there’s the free Medibuddy question bank, which uses artificial intelligence to carefully select questions based on your individual strengths and weaknesses within the syllabus.
 This ensures that you’re focusing on the areas which will make the biggest difference to your UCAT preparation and ultimately your UCAT score.

 You can also see exactly how you’re performing in each of the 5 sections with the question dashboard (below), so you can identify the areas that you’ve “mastered” and those which you need to spend more time on.